 Engineer to humanitarian activist

-Byanyima did her university studies in the United Kingdom, obtaining an undergraduate degree in aeronautical engineering from the University of Manchester and an advanced degree in mechanical engineering for energy conservation and the environment from Cranfield Institute of Technology.
+Byanyima completed her university studies in the United Kingdom, obtaining an undergraduate degree in aeronautical engineering from the University of Manchester and an advanced degree in mechanical engineering for energy conservation and the environment from Cranfield Institute of Technology.

 In 2004, she became director of women and development at the African Union Commission, working on an international human rights instrument to reduce effects of HIV on African women.
+In 2006, she became director of a gender team within the U.N.
+Development Program, or UNDP.
+In 2013, she was appointed executive director of Oxfam International.

 The Nairobi-based anti-poverty organization was cited for mismanagement and lack of accountability because of employees using prostitutes, downloading pornography, and bullying and intimidating others.
 It also was called out for potential child abuse and failing to use enough resources to protect its own staff.